daniel-corzo/daniel-corzo/README.md

 ---

 ### 🧠 The human behind the code
 I’ve been in the tech industry for over 20 years.
-I started as a curious, self-taught teenager figuring out code on a borrowed computer, and today I design complex, global architectures while finishing my Master's in Software Engineering at Universidad de los Andes.
+I started as a curious, self-taught teenager figuring out code on a borrowed computer, and today I design software while finishing my Master's in Software Engineering at Universidad de los Andes.

 I consider myself a **sociotechnical leader**.
 I love diving deep into technical debt, modernizing legacy systems, and setting up the foundations for products to succeed.
 But more importantly, I care about the people building them.
 I build high performing teams based on trust, autonomy and clear goals, not on counting hours or unnecessary meetings.